GovTechSG/seed-documentation/onboard-device/windows.md

 >**Notes**:
 >- Your device is now enrolled in Microsoft Intune.
+>
 >- If you are a vendor or contractor, Tanium and Cloudflare WARP are installed on your device.
-Microsoft Intune Management Extension sends you a desktop notification about once the installation is complete.
+When the installation is complete, Microsoft Intune Management Extension sends you a desktop notification.
+>
->- If you are a public officer, Tanium and Cloudflare WARP will be installed after you register your device ID on the TechPass portal.
+>- If you are a public officer, Tanium and Cloudflare WARP will be installed after registering your device ID on the TechPass portal.
 Refer to **step b.
 Register the Microsoft Intune device ID for your Windows device** for more information.

 </details>